CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 More information on how to publish a corpus in the download service:
 [Kielipankki: corpus data publication for download at the language-bank](https://www.kielipankki.fi/development/corpus-data-publication-for-download-at-the-language-bank/)

-## Archiving the VRT download package in IDA
-After publishing the VRT data in download, the VRT download package should be uploaded to the particular corpus folder in IDA.
-Instructions on how to upload data to the [IDA storage service](https://ida.fairdata.fi/) can be found in [docs: how to archive packages in ida](howto_archive_pkgs_ida.md).